JapanYoshi/PIUComposite/readme.md

 Pump It Up Composite also has its own noteskin!
 [See a list of all noteskins here.](http://fizzystack.web.fc2.com/stepmania/noteskins.html)

-# Public Beta
+# Feedback

-Pump It Up Composite is in **Public Beta.** Consider joining [the official Discord server](https://invite.gg/piu) or, if there is an issue, posting an issue to this repository.
+Pump It Up Composite is in **Public Beta.** Please submit specific issues to [this repository's issues page](https://github.com/JapanYoshi/PIUComposite/issues/new), and general inquiries to [the official Discord server](https://invite.gg/piu).
+Your feedback will be used to fix the shortcomings of this chart pack and hence refine it bit by bit.
+However, please note that everyone's taste in stepcharts is different, and not all advice will be considered.

 # Installation instructions